Frequently Asked Questions

 Is there TV/phone/internet at the Ranch?

-No. We enjoy an atmosphere free from the constant bombardment of these technological advancements, and we find that our guests like to get away from it all too.
+Mostly no. We enjoy an atmosphere free from the constant bombardment of these technological advancements, and we find that our guests like to get away from it all too.
 If you have a need to “stay connected”, then the Ranch is probably not the best choice for your vacation.
-However, in case of emergencies, there are ways to send an email, and there is a phone 9 miles down-valley if you need to call someone.
+However, we do have limited WIFI available.
+The best signal is in our parking lot, and you probably will not get a signal in your cabin.
+This is satellite based, which is to say we do not guarantee service, nor do we promise high speed.
+Most customers find it is adequate to take care of their needs to communicate with the outside world though.

 Do you provide shampoo, soap, and hairdryers?